bangcorrupt/hacktribe-editor/README.md

 Installation of bsdiff4 will fail on Windows without the correct build tools installed, see [#103](https://github.com/bangcorrupt/hacktribe/issues/103).

 An [executable](https://github.com/bangcorrupt/hacktribe-editor/blob/main/hacktribe-gui.exe) is available for Windows.

+See [this comment](https://github.com/bangcorrupt/hacktribe/discussions/41#discussioncomment-4700681) for why it doesn't work and how to fix it.